jkeneda/jupyter-math-book/_sources/docs/business-algebra/matrices-and-systems-of-equations/2-gauss-jordan-elimination.md

 -x + y = 0\\
 \end{cases}$$

-When we translate an equation like $x + y = 4$ into a matrix row, we think of it in terms of its {term}`coefficients<coefficient>`: $1x + 1y = 4$.
+When we translate an equation like $x + y = 4$ into a matrix row, we think of it in terms of its {term}`coefficients<coefficient>`.
+But sometimes the coefficients aren't written explicitly.
+If we want to grab the coefficients on $x$ and $y$, we should think of the equation as $1x + 1y = 4$.
 We then form a column for each variable, and we leave the right-hand side constants in the matrix as an augmented column.
 The matrix below is just a way of rewriting the system above.

 $$\begin{array}{c}
 \ \:\! x \quad\  \:\! y \quad\;\! c\\